-A colonoscopy means using a thin, flexible tube (flexible sigmoidoscopy) with a camera and light at the end to look inside the colon.
 During the procedure, air is inserted and the scope is moved around corners; therefore, bloating and mild discomfort may be felt at moments.
 You will have a sedative and pain medication given through an IV.
 This makes the procedure as comfortable as possible.

 Your provider will be looking for polyps (which are sometimes pre-cancerous) which will be removed or sometimes biopsied.
 Colon cancers can be biopsied and diagnosed during the procedure.

 You MUST have a driver accompany you for your appointment as you cannot drive yourself home after receiving sedative medication.